enthus1ast/nimWindowsService/README.md

 Example:

-Service control (could be implementet in the service but also could be standalone) depending on your windows settings this might require administrator privileges!:
+Service control (could be implemented in the service but also could be standalone) depending on your windows settings this might require administrator privileges!:

 ```nim